Qubits01/psvpack/README.md

 ```
 psvstore a PCSA00007
 ```
 This will download *Hustle Kings (US)*, all DLCs of that game and the latest update to your default cache directory.
 It will then create a zip archive named "Hustle Kings [PCSA00007] [US] [1.01] [3xDLC].zip".
 Inside will be all the downloaded pks with the unaltered name.
-There will also be stored the corresponding zRIF of a package, if available.
-It will be the same name as the pkg with a .zRIF extension.
+There will also be stored the corresponding zRIF of a package, if available within the tsv file.
+It will be the same filename as the pkg with a .zRIF extension.
 Each DLC will be stored within a subdir named accordingly to the DLC.
 Updates will be stored in a subfolder named after the version number of the Update.
 Finally, there will be a comment added to the zipfile, that will tell you the minimum required firmware version of the game - updated and not updated.

 ## Batch-Archiving Games